 Technique work Swim the extension drill with the lead arm being supported by the small float outstretched in front to provide some stability.
 The upper body should remain motionless if performed correctly.

-A poor leg kick will either leave you stationary or, worse, going backwards.
+Poor leg kick will either leave you stationary or, worse, going backwards.
 If the legs are kicking vigorously from the knee, with the ankles flexed at 90°, then you’re using a lot of energy to push water in a direction that’s not going to help you go forwards.
 Keep the head down when performing legs-only kicking.
 This position leads to better streamlining and an easier, more comfortable position for the neck.
 Lift the head up for a breath when needed.
 If the float is not used, you’ll often see the upper-body wobble as a reaction to the leg kick materialising in the upper body.
 Over time, as core strength increases and your body alignment in the water improves, aim to kick with the upper body motionless without the float.

 Technique work If you’re aware that you cross the centre line of the central axis as your hands enter and glide forwards, then practising catch-up to a large float is a great way of encouraging a wider entry.
 Reach for the edges of the float.